Math anxiety often starts when math feels like worksheets, timed tests, and red marks. Games make the same skills feel playful.

 How to Play

-- Fill a clear jar with a countable number of small objects (coins, buttons, dried beans, etc.).
+- Fill a jar with small objects.

 Why It Works